Everything You Need to Know About How to Train a Puppy (or dog!)

 Walking on a Leash

 Once your puppy is comfortable with the leash, start leash training indoors or in a quiet, enclosed area.
 Encourage your puppy to walk beside you by holding a treat at your side.
 Reward them with treats and praise for walking without pulling.
 If your puppy pulls, stop walking and stand still until they return to your side, then resume walking.
-Consistency is important—never allow your puppy to move forward while pulling on the leash, as this reinforces the behavior.
+Consistency is important—never allow your puppy to move forward while pulling on the leash, as this reinforces the behaviour.

 5. Handling and Grooming: Building Comfort with Touch